Funded by the Google News Initiative, in partnership with Northwestern University | Medill

 The DDRP is focused on helping newsrooms do more and better investigative reporting based on data/document analysis.
 We realize there are a wide range of different proposals that different newsrooms might submit.
 We’re looking for proposals that positively impact your newsrooms and the communities they cover.
 What’s impactful for one newsrooms might be out of reach for another.
 Being overly ambitious is neither helpful nor necessary.
 Ask for what will make sense for your newsroom.

-What is the expected timeline for the 2024 cycle of applications?
+What is the expected timeline for applications?

-(Last update: June 2, 2023).
+(Last update: July 2, 2024).

 Still have questions?